Mountain Biking the Pisgah National Forest

 The Grandfather district lies in the eastern mountains of NC and includes areas along the Blue Ridge, such as the Linville Gorge Wilderness, Wilson Creek, and areas near Grandfather Mountain itself.
 A handful of trails are officially open to bikes in this area (including Heartbreak Ridge, in the video below), with many more miles of gravel roads available to cyclists.

 Many of the trails used for mountain biking, and the trailheads Bent Creek, Mills River, and Davidson River are located in the Pisgah Ranger District, which lies on either side of the Blue Ridge Parkway south of Asheville, along the Pisgah Ridge and Balsam Mountains.

 Choose a Pisgah National Forest trailhead from the list at the left for all the mountain biking information!
-Click here for information on trails outside of the trailheads in the list.

 Important Information about National Forest Trails